Make a Payment Rates About Careers Contact Locations

-Navigating the 401(k)
+Navigating The 401(k)

-As soon as you graduate, it seems like everyone is constantly talking about the future.
+May 3, 2017 As soon as you graduate, it seems like everyone is constantly talking about the future.
 Especially when it comes to money.
 Where are you working?
 How much are you making?
 Have you started a savings plan yet?
 What about a 401(k)?
 The last question can be especially stressful.
 You just started working!
 You’ve barely even had the chance to make money, let alone put some of it aside.
 And what is a 401(k), anyway?
 We’re here to break it down for you.

 The name 401(k) comes from the tax code the IRS created to allow employers to set up a pretax retirement savings plan for their employees.
 It’s also the most common type of retirement plan, and the one you’ll read and hear about most often.
 The idea of a 401(k) is simple: You decide how much money you’d like to set aside from your paycheck each month, and your employer puts the money into the account you choose.
 Your paycheck will be smaller depending on the amount you choose to save, but not as small as you think since the 401(k) comes with plenty of tax benefits (which is great for you!).